 Fran Drescher of The Nanny belongs firmly in this category.

-While certainly not Ax-Crazy, the curly-haired Sixth Doctor from Doctor Who was one of the Doctor's nastier and more unstable incarnations.
+Though certainly not Ax-Crazy, the curly-haired Sixth Doctor is one of the Doctor's nastier and more unstable incarnations.

 The Fourth Doctor belongs in both connotations of the trope due to being Creepy Cute in both appearance and personality.
 He's childlike and quirky and hopelessly adorable, but also capable of doing unspeakable things while smiling about it.